SagarKisanAvhad/KotlinCoroutinePractice/README.md

 2. For cancelling non-cooperative coroutine, we can use isActive flag.
 3. If we cancel, cancellable coroutine then cooperative suspend function throws CancellationException
 4. We can not run suspend function from finally block, because Coroutine running this code is already cancelled.
 Still if we want to run suspend function in finally block then wrap the code within withContext(NonCancellable) function
-5. withContext() also create coroutine on different context.
+5. withContext() is used for changing coroutine context. it makes main safe suspend function.
 6. withTimeout() and withTimeoutNull() are also coroutine builder.
 Both usages for time bounded coroutine operation.
 Both return lambda result. withTimeout() throws TimeoutCancellationException on timeout.